huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

 ### Introduction
-- For this project, our team will be designing an interpreter that can parse inputs into commands for a visualization environment to carry out and display.
-We plan on implementing a backend that primarily consists of the parser and a frontend that primarily consists of visualization and holding information for the objects being displayed.
-The frontend will provide relevant information about items being displayed or modified to the backend when it is parsing commands that require it, and the backend will call methods in the frontend API when it is required by the parsed input.
+- For this project, our team will be designing an interpreter that can parse inputs into parser_private.commands for a visualization environment to carry out and display.
+We plan on implementing a backend that primarily consists of the parser_public and a frontend that primarily consists of visualization and holding information for the objects being displayed.
+The frontend will provide relevant information about items being displayed or modified to the backend when it is parsing parser_private.commands that require it, and the backend will call methods in the frontend API when it is required by the parsed input.

 ### Design Overview
 - Frontend
-     - Terminal for commands
+     - Terminal for parser_private.commands
      - Window displaying turtle (same window as terminal)
-     - Send input string to parser
+     - Send input string to parser_public
      - Display error boxes when prompted
      - Option to display command history in separate window
      - Get command history from backend to display if needed
-     - Make new command (that is a combination of established commands)
+     - Make new command (that is a combination of established parser_private.commands)

 - Parser/Backend
      - Takes in strings, does internal stuff
-     - Throw errors for invalid commands, etc.
+     - Throw errors for invalid parser_private.commands, etc.
      - Keep command history as Strings
-     - Keep list of commands (commands should be abstract)
+     - Keep list of parser_private.commands (parser_private.commands should be abstract)
-     - Command properties for each language
+     - parser_private.Command properties for each language
      - Extension
-         - Add new commands
+         - Add new parser_private.commands

 - Turtle
     - pic